-In his grand splitting from Descartes and other Enlightenment and modernist thinkers, Foucault (1984a) suggests that that the instruments of hierarchical observation, normalizing judgment, and examination are what drives our contemporary disciplinary society (188).
-He asks us to consider how seemingly mundane and beneficent institutions as hospitals and schools (and also asylums and prisons) enact these instruments.
-Even architecturally, he insists, these institutions are built to "permit in internal, articulated and detailed control... to make it possible to know [individuals], to alter them?
-(190).
-Such systems work as networks, according to Foucault: "[disciplinary society's] functioning is that of a network of relations from top to bottom, but also to a certain extent from bottom totop and laterally; this network 'holds' the whole together and traverses it in its entirety with effects of power that derive from one another: supervisors, perpetually supervised."
-Yes, this represents a hierarchical network (hospitals and schools have administrators, asylums and prisons have their own care staff and guards, too), but the important thing Foucault wants us to remember is that power is never possessed; it flows "like a piece of machinery" through the network (192).
+hospitals and schools (and also asylums and prisons) enact these instruments.
+Even architecturally, he insists, these institutions are built to "permit an intermal, articulated and detailed control... to make it possible to know [individuals], to alter them "which systems work as networks, according to Foucault: "[disciplinary society's] functioning is that of a network of relations from top to bottom, but also to a certain extent from bottom to top and laterally; this network 'holds' the whole together and traverses it in its entirety with effects of power that derive from one another: supervisors, perpetually supervised."
+Yes, this represents a hierarchical network (hospitals and schools have administrators, asylums and prisons have their own care staff and guards, too), but the important thing Foucault wants us to remember is that power is never possessed; it flows "like a piece of machinery" through the network.

-Use square brackets to add clarifying words, phrases, or punctuation to direct quotations when necessary, but, before altering a direct quotation, ask yourself if you might just as easily paraphrase or weave one or more shorter quotations into the text.
+Use square brackets to add clarifying words, phrases, or punctuation to direct quotations when necessary.
+Before altering a direct quotation, ask yourself if you might just as easily paraphrase or weave one or more shorter quotations into the text.

-Further, Foucault (1984a) suggests that the threat of penalty lies at the heart of a disciplinary system (193).
-It is a "perpetual penalty that traverses all points and supervises every instant in the disciplinary institutions"; that penalty "compares, differentiates, hierarchies, homogenizes, excludes.
-In short, it normalizes" (195).
-In the end, the disciplinary system is interested in creating well-behaved objects (not subjects, per se).
-It does the work of unification and disunification at the same time: "In a sense, the power of normalization imposes homogeneity; but it individualizes by making it possible to measure gaps, to determine levels, to fix specialties, and to render the differences useful by fitting them one to another" (197).
-A disciplinary society is interested in producing citizens that will perform productively.
-But, in addition to observation or surveillance and normalizing judgment, such an end can only be accomplished through examination, which goes hand-in-hand with documentation: "It engages them in a whole mass of documents that capture and fix them" (201).
-This turns us as individuals into "cases": "It is the individual as he may be described, judged, measured, compared with others, in his very individuality; and it is also the individual who has to be trained or corrected, classified, normalized, excluded, etc." (203).
+Further, Foucault suggests that the threat of penalty lies at the heart of a disciplinary system.27 It is a "perpetual penalty that traverses all points and supervises every instant in the disciplinary institutions"; that penalty "compares, differentiates, hierarchies, homogenizes, excludes.
+In short, it normalizes."28 In the end the disciplinary system is interested in creating well-behaved objects (not subjects, per se).
+It does the work of unification and disunification at the same time: "In a sense, the power of measure gaps, to determine levels, to fix specialties, and to render the differences useful by them one to another."29 A disciplinary society is interested in producing citizens that will perform productively.
+But, in addition to observation or surveillance and normalizing judgment, such an end can only be accomplished through examination, which goes hand-in-hand with documentation: "It engages them in a whole mass of documents that capture and fix them."30 This turns us as individuals into "cases": "It is the individual as he may be described, judged, measured, compared with others, in his very individuality; and it is also the individual who has to be trained or corrected, classified, normalized, excluded, etc."31 Ultimately for Foucault, "Power was the great network of political relationships among all things,"32 and Foucault represents a powerful figure in postmodern thought because he asserts that power is what produces our reality; a hierarchical network of power is our contemporary ontology: "In fact, power produces; it produces reality; it produces domains of objects and rituals of truth.
+The individual and the knowledge that may be gained of him belong to this production."33 Foucault has a